Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 The Plateau Effect

-A nutrient can be essential and still have a point where more stops helping.
 In nutritional science, many nutrients demonstrate a plateau effect: once physiological needs are met, additional intake does not improve outcomes.⁸ Continuing to increase intake beyond this plateau may add cost and complexity, reduce safety margins over time, and create a false sense of security.

 When More Stops Adding Value